wbotelhos/normalizy/README.md

 # '4200'
 ```

-#### delimiter
+#### precision

-As you could see on the last example, when using `type: :cents` is important the number of cents digit.
+As you could see on the last example, when using `type: :cents` is important the number of decimal digits.
 So, you can configure it to avoid the following error:

 ```ruby